phillipdavidstearns/brahman-ai/journal.md

 # Journal

+## Feb 17 Mon

+* Reclocated the cluster and all internet infrastructure in ChaTusbo to a built in cabinet.
+* Installed two Ubiquity LiteAP antennas in place of the single NanoBeam.
+	* Restablished a link to Mars
+	* Relocating the ChaTsubo nano.
+Can connect briefy but the link isn't strong enough to properly bridge the networks

+## Feb 16 Sun

+* The Slabs
+* Movie Night on Mars

+## Feb 15 Sat

+* 1 hour of climbing
+* Setup security cam on the container
+* Extended solar storage to include 5 batteries of the 7 on hand.

+## Feb 14 Fri

+* Moved solar into the container to power the network

+## Feb 13 Thur

+* Moved network to the container
+* Pulled cluster000-003 from the cluster for gene to use

+## Feb 12 Wed

+* Picked up food at the community food drive.
+* Setup cluster000-003 for Gene to work with off the cluster

+## Feb 11 Tue

+* Cluster madness

 ## Feb 10 Mon

 * Got streaming from FFMpeg via RTP working on localhost and LAN, but it's janky